FortiGate

 Refer to this article if IPS memory optimization is needed: Technical Tip: IPS memory optimization steps.

 • Another common scenario is slab leaks.
-Slabs are kernel objects to dynamically allocate memory.
-In a slab leak, these slab objects are not getting deleted and the device eventually runs out of memory.
+Slabs are kernel objects for dynamically allocating memory.
+In a slab leak, these slab objects are not getting deleted, and the device eventually runs out of memory.

 Example: